Not open to the public yet

-The property includes a primary environmental corridor,( a critical species habitat site and a natural area.)
-It has been identified for protection by Ozaukee County in the adopted and certified Park and Open Space Plan for Ozaukee County: 2035 as part of a priority project area known as the Lion’s Den Gorge Project Area.
+The property includes a primary environmental corridor ( a critical species habitat site and a natural area.)
+It had been identified for protection by Ozaukee County in the adopted and certified Park and Open Space Plan for Ozaukee County: 2035 as part of a priority project area known as the Lion’s Den Gorge Project Area.
 In addition, it has been identified for protection as part of the Multi‐jurisdictional Comprehensive Plan for Ozaukee County: 2035.

-The approximately 101 acre property includes:
+The property includes:

-1.25 miles of Lake Michigan shoreline, 93 acres of primary environmental corridor, 5 acres of wetlands, 41 acres of woodland, “high” groundwater recharge areas, and importantly an identified locally significant, Natural Area‐3, critical species habitat site known as the Port Washington Clay Banks (35 acres) and a locally significant, NA‐3, natural area known as Cedar Heights Gorge (9 acres).
+1.25 miles of Lake Michigan shoreline, 93 acres of a primary environmental corridor, 5 acres of wetlands, 41 acres of woodland, “high” groundwater recharge areas, and importantly an identified locally significant Natural Area‐3, critical species habitat site known as the Port Washington Clay Banks (35 acres) and a locally significant, NA‐3, natural area known as Cedar Heights Gorge (9 acres).

 It is a significant property on the International Lake Michigan Migratory Bird Flyway and part of two Important Bird Areas identified by the State.
 The property provides a unique recreational opportunity to provide a site on the Federal/State designated Lake Michigan Water Trail and a direct connection to the Ozaukee Interurban Trail via an off‐road trail.
 It borders and enhances the recently designated NOAA Wisconsin Shipwreck Coast National Marine Sanctuary.